 - Faster dissemination and wider application of new ideas and discoveries in healthcare, education and business.

 The policy of Erasmus University Rotterdam is that all short scientific work has to be made available in Open Access.
-All EUR-researchers are required to share their short scientific work Open Access, either by publishing Open Access in a journal or by depositing the work in the institutional repository.
+All EUR-researchers are required to share their short scientific work in Open Access, either by publishing Open Access in a journal or by depositing the work in the institutional repository.

 Gold Open Access